Thucydides

 In 424 B.C. he was appointed strategos (general), and given command of a squadron of seven ships, stationed at Thasos, probably because of his connections to the area.
 During the winter of 424/3 B.C., the Spartan general Brasidas attacked Amphipolis, a half-day's sail west from Thasos on the Thracian coast.
 Eucles, the Athenian commander at Amphipolis, sent for assistance to Thucydides .

 Brasidas, aware of Thucydides ' presence on Thasos and his influence with the people of Amphipolis and afraid of help arriving by sea, acted quickly to offer moderate terms to the Amphipolitans for their surrender, which they accepted.
-Thus when Thucydides arrived, Amphipolis was already under Spartan control.
+Thus, when Thucydides arrived, Amphipolis was already under Spartan control.
 Though he successfully held the nearby port of Eion against Brasida's attacks.
-In consequence he was exciled, not returning until twenty years had passed, only to die shortly after.
+In consequence he was exciled from Athens, not returning until twenty years had passed, only to die shortly after.

 According to Pausanias, someone named Oenobius was able to get a law passed allowing Thucydides to return to Athens [1], presumably sometime shortly after Athens' surrender and the end of the war in 404 B.C.
 Pausanias goes on to say that Thucydides was murdered on his way back to Athens.
 Some doubt this account, seeing evidence to suggest he lived as late as 397 B.C.
 In any case, although he lived past the end of the war, he did not complete his history.